Frequently Asked Questions

 If you have previously set up direct deposit with Student Financial Services then your refund will go directly into your bank account.
 If you do not have direct deposit the address hierarchy will be as follows: 1st residential hall or EWU apartment; 2nd mailing; 3rd billing; 4th permanent; 5th parents.

-Financial holds are placed on accounts with past due balances which prevent registration activity and the release of transcripts.
+Financial holds are placed on accounts with past due balances which prevent registration activity.
 To have the holds removed simply log into EagleNet and pay the past due balance, the hold will be automatically removed within 15 minutes.

 A negative balance indicates a credit on your student account.
 If the credit is from a financial aid disbursement, the money will be automatically refunded to you.
 If the credit is from an overpayment or drop in classes you can request a refund by calling 509-359-6372 or e-mailing your request to email@example.com